 The pattern on the back is slightly different to that on the front.

-As in the previous diagram the stitches you will work in each step are colored blue.
-This pattern is worked in multiple rows or journeys.
+As in the previous diagram, I coloured the stitches you will work in each step blue.
+We work this pattern in multiple rows or journeys.
 Each stitch goes over two evenweave fabric threads or one block of Aida.